wteo/firstGenPokedex/README.md

 The first Pokedex left a lot to be desired.
 It only has a simple box design featuring the image sprite of a Pokemon and its basic details and it only acts as a list with no search feature or interactivity.
 In spite of this, it was sufficient at that point in time for me whilst learning and understand the Fetch method.

-After I started learning React and felt comfortable enough with the UI Library, I decided to create a more complete and interactive version of the Pokedex.
+After I started learning React and felt comfortable enough with the UI Library, I decided to create a more complete and interactive version of the Pokedex with the use of states, hooks and Redux.
 And this is the <a href="https://master--benevolent-chebakia-d0ea73.netlify.app/">result</a>.

 <br/>
 <h2>Key Features</h2>